sangam962895/-AI-Plant-Disease-Detection/README.md

 **PlantCareAI** solves this with a two-layer AI system:

-- 🔬 **A CNN deep learning model** that identifies plant leaf diseases from photos in under 2 seconds
+- 🔬 **A CNN deep learning model** trained on 40+ plant diseases, delivering results in under 1 second with 95%+ accuracy
-- 🤖 **A Google Gemini Pro chatbot** that understands your exact diagnosis and answers follow-up questions like a personal agronomist
+- 🤖 **A Google Gemini Pro chatbot** that understands your exact diagnosis and answers follow-up questions like a personal agronomist — 24/7, no waiting

 No expensive equipment.
-No waiting for a specialist.
+No expert appointments.
 Just upload a photo.

 ---